 So, if you determine the force is not actually impeding you physically right now, then the conflict is affecting a psychological need.
 There are only six basic psychological needs.
 To determine which need(s) is being affected, take a look at this article describing the six basic psychological needs.
 Once determined, you’ve discovered the final piece of analysis to be plugged into the formula.
 You should now have a basic and clear understanding of the conflict at hand.

 In Suzy’s case, being micromanaged feels undermining to Suzy’s ability, as though Mary doesn’t trust Suzy’s work.
 Suzy feels controlled and not trusted.
 So, Mary is actually impeding Suzy’s needs for autonomy and identity.
 Now that we know what force is actually impeding the fulfillment of whose needs, we can attempt to resolve or manage the conflict by assuring Suzy gets her needs met, which may require Mary to adjust her management style toward being more autonomy- and identity-supportive.

 Practicing How to Analyze a Conflict

-The above tips provide a simple way to analyze conflicts, quickly and efficiently.
+The above basic formula provides a simple way to analyze conflicts quickly and efficiently.
 By understanding the conflict, by really stepping outside of it to determine what it is about and not just staying IN the conflict, we have a much better chance of approaching it rationally rather than emotionally.
 Further, we have a far greater opportunity to discover actual satisfiers that will fulfill the need(s) being affected, rather than just seeking out the things we THINK will satisfy us.
 Analyzing the conflict might also illuminate that the problem we think is occurring is actually not the real problem, and that the force we believe is impeding or threatening us is actually not a real threat.